CaymanFreeman/Tumult/README.md

   <a href="https://www.linkedin.com/in/caymanfreeman/"><img alt="linkedin" src="https://img.shields.io/badge/linkedin-Connect_with_me-%230072b1?style=flat"></a>
 </p>

-<h3 align="center">This page is currently a work-in-progress and some information may be incomplete/incorrect.</h3>

 ## Overview

 Tumult is a client-server chatting application designed to demonstrate (and for me to learn) the utility of Python sockets.
 Tumult is not intended for use in a real environment.
 The basic functionality allows a client to connect to a running server and send messages.
 Each time the server receives a message from a client, it broadcasts that message to every connected client, where each client renders it in the GUI.